 I like the real fruit flavor to shine through in all my preserves, so I used relatively little sugar, and some lemon juice to make the peach flavor pop.
 Because I was after a pure fresh peach essence, I didn’t add any spices, but you certainly can if you like.
 Cinnamon, or vanilla bean would be nice in this recipe.
 Nobody’s stopping you from adding a touch of almond extract either.

-let’s make it!
+Let’s make it!

 You can make fruit butter with almost any type of fruit.
 Apple butter is the classic, but I’ve made rhubab butter, and a wonderful cranberry butter that you’ll want to have around this fall.
 You can make pumpkin butter (made in the crock pot!) which is amazing with biscuits and cornbread.
 Would you believe I’ve even made banana butter with a touch of bourbon??
 Here’s the basic method for making fruit butters:

-- Heat, stirring often to dissolve the sugar, until the mixture comes to a boil, and cook for about 20 minutes, or until the fruit is completely softened and juicy.
+- COOK: Heat, stirring often to dissolve the sugar, until the mixture comes to a boil, and cook for about 20 minutes, or until the fruit is completely softened and juicy.

-- Puree the cooked fruit until smooth.
+- PUREE the cooked fruit until smooth.

-- Strain your puree, if necessary, to remove seeds, bits of peel, or any lumps.
+- STRAIN your puree, if necessary, to remove seeds, bits of peel, or any lumps.

-- Put the smooth puree back into a clean pan, add lemon juice, and continue to cook, stirring often, until the mixture is thick enough to coat the back of a spoon.
+- REDUCE: Put the smooth puree back into a clean pan, add lemon juice, and continue to cook, stirring often, until the mixture is thick enough to coat the back of a spoon.

 how to use peach butter

 Fruit butters aren’t only for spreading on toast, or biscuits.
 They can be an ingredient in baked goods, too.
 They add flavor and moisture, and can help you cut down on added fat and sugar.
-My spiced apple cake, which is one of my current favorite cakes, is made with a cup of apple butter.
+My Spiced Apple Cake is made with a cup of apple butter.
 I’m thinking of making a peach version with, oh, I don’t know, maybe a Bourbon glaze?
-Stay tuned 😉 You might also use some of your peach butter as a filling for these Jack Daniels peach pie bars… just saying.
+Stay tuned 😉

-If you love to make small batch butters, jellies and jams be sure to check out my ultimate guide to freezer jam!
+If you love to make small batch butters, jellies and jams be sure to check out my ultimate guide to freezer jam.

 Peach Butter